 Until around 1945, we did not know about Vanishing Twin Syndrome.
-But it goes without saying that although it was formally recognised and named in the mid forties, many women over the preceeding generations must have been aware they were pregnant with twins but had miscarried one of them.
+Twin pregnancy losses went undetected before the days of early ultrasounds.
+But even though it was formally recognised and named in the mid forties, many women over the preceding generations must have been aware they were pregnant with twins but had miscarried one of them early in the pregnancy.
 Sometimes this became obvious when the placenta was examined after birth and the midwife or obstetrician told the mother about the other baby which did not develop.
-Less commonly, and probably because of the desire to protect the mother from grief, mothers saw the miscarried embryo themselves.

 When Vanishing Twin Syndrome occurs, the remains of the foetal tissue are absorbed by the remaining twin, the mother or even the placenta.
 Now, with the common use of ultrasounds during pregnancy, embryos can be seen at their earliest, cellular level.
-This has meant that from almost the moment of implantation women can potentially become aware they are pregnant.
+This has meant that from almost the moment of implantation women can potentially become aware they are pregnant with twins.